.avif)

 Better support with faster response times, dedicated Slack access, and quarterly architecture reviews for scaling apps.

-Premium adds faster, more hands-on support and visibility into how your app performs on Fly.io.
+Premium adds faster, more hands-on support and visibility into how apps perform on Fly.io.

 Key features: